 There are several types of refrigerators for your camper van; you have the 12V compressor, the 3-way (it works with propane, electricity, and 12 V), the 220V (or 110V) ones with an inverter, the ones that are filled with ice.

 Our recommendation is based on our previous experience of having had a 220V inverter and now a 3-way; the latter deserves the cash effort.
 It is more efficient and consumes fewer resources; the only thing is that when connected to the battery of the campervan, it does not cool much, but to propane or electricity, it is impressive.

 Portable compressor fridges are awesome too.
-In this post, I tell you about the different types of portable refrigerators for travel and the best options, depending on your type of trip and vehicle.
+In this post, I will tell you about the different types of portable refrigerators for travel and the best options, depending on your type of trip and vehicle.